I pretended to be somebody I wanted to be until finally, I became that person. Or he became me.

 Four Steps for Shaping Your Self-Ideal

-Often we desire to be better within certain roles and/or areas of our lives, however we never quite take the time to clarify what “being better” actually means to us.
+Often we desire to be better at certain roles and/or areas of our lives, however, we never quite take the time to clarify what “being better” actually means to us.
 And because we are somewhat “wishy-washy” about the things we would like to improve upon, we never truly build enough momentum to carry us forward to this desired destination.

 Step 1: Analysis of Your Current and Ideal Self